totymedli/react-boilerplate/README.md

 An up-to-date, minimalistic but complete React example/boilerplate app so you don't have to waste time setting up a React infrastucture, just go straight to developing your app.
 Tech stack and features:

-- React, Redux, React-Router, Redux-Saga, Webpack, Electron
+- React, Redux, React-Router, Redux-Saga, Redux-Toolkit, Webpack, Electron
 - HMR, CSS

 ## Requirements